olegvorobiov/cfl-ctf-challenge/README.md

 ### 2. Configure Network and Process rules

-**!IMPORTANT NOTE:!**
+**IMPORTANT NOTE:**

 If you restart Rancher Desktop at any point of this challenge, your progress will reset, and you will need to resume from **THIS STEP HERE:**

 1. Given the table below use your kubernetes knowledge to create these Network connections.
-You should not execute inside the pod. `curl` and `wget` are available within all of the pods.
+You should not execute inside the pod. `curl` is available within all of the pods.

     <details>
     <summary>Free Hint</summary>